jameshughes89/cs102/src/site/labs/hello-world/hello-world.rst

 #.
 If not already done, create a *Kattis* account

     * https://open.kattis.com/
-    * Specify StFX as the institution
+    * Specify our school as the institution

 #.
 Login to Kattis
 #. https://open.kattis.com/problems/hello